Exclavia/Kernel-Dev/05-irq-and-pit.md

 <img src="https://raw.githubusercontent.com/Exclavia/Kernel-Dev/refs/heads/main/assets/irqs_and_the_pit_bochs.png" >

-You should get output like that on.
+You should get output like that.
 Note however that bochs does not accurately emulate the timer chip, so although your code will run at the correct speed on a real machine, it probably won't in bochs!

 Full source code for this tutorial can be found [here](https://github.com/Exclavia/Kernel-Dev/blob/main/files/irqs_and_the_pit.tar.gz).